nadavelkabets/Robot-Arm/controller/README.md

 - Integrated hall effect sensor (AS5147)
 - USB and CAN communication
 - 3 low side and 3 high side MOSFETs.

+!For the first 3 axis I am planning to use a GL60 motor with a 60mm circular PCB with embedded AS5047P sensor.
+For axis 4,5,6 I will use 3 stacked 50mm wide rectangle PCBs inside the arm tube, with external sensor PCB on the GL40 motors.

 ### To add (final board):
-- 2 latching 4 pin chained connectors for power and CAN
+- 2 latching 4 pin connectors for chained power and CAN
-- additional input for external absolute encoder
+- Input for additional external absolute encoder
 - Temperature sensor for motor and board

 ![Test station](https://github.com/nadavelkabets/Robot-Arm/blob/main/controller/SCR-20230510-wyj.png)